acammies/rht-labs-docs/4-an-enslaved-hope/README.md

     * Enter `/tmp` in the `Working directory` field
     * Enter `${computer.jnlpmac} ${computer.name}` in the `Arguments to pass to the command` field

-7. Add a new environment variable called `GIT_SSL_NO_VERIFY` and set its value to `true`.
+7. Add a new environment variable for the container template called `GIT_SSL_NO_VERIFY` and set its value to `true`.
 Your final `jenkins-slave-arachni` kubernetes pod template should look like the following:
 ![add-kube-pod-template](../images/exercise4/new-arachni-container-template.png)

 8. Click `Save` at the bottom of the page to save your global Jenkins settings.